thenumbernine/zeta-lua/zeta/README.txt

 	- but no crafting heal potions and damage modifiers?  too Aquaria?  instead, only craft weapon modifications? too DoomRL?
 - change object warp mechanism from tile-based to object-based?  written to objects at load from the warp image value at the object's position?
 - LATER IF NEEDED: level object: get rid of level.tile[][] 2D array of objects? replace with 2D array of int lookups into the tile map?  this will aid in manual setting textures, and memory, and on android & wii the load time

+editor:
+- properties: click on a textarea to replace it with a multi-line input?

 buttons:
 	- up/down to aim, left/right to move